Document Type : Original Article

 Abstract

-Statement of the Problem: Precise knowledge about the characteristics of individuals who snore but do not have obstructive sleep apnea (OSA) is essential yet remains limited in the literature.
+Background: Precise knowledge about the characteristics of individuals who snore but do not have obstructive sleep apnea (OSA) is essential yet remains limited in the literature.

 Purpose: This study aimed to evaluate BMI (body mass index), upper airway dimensions, hyoid bone position, and their relationship in non-OSA snoring adults using cone-beam computed tomography.